emckiernan/emg-book/chapter-05/chapter-5.md

 import wave
 ```

 To analyze recordings, we first define a function that will allow us to quickly run the basic data extraction, visualization, and signal processing.
-This is the same function we defined in the 'Filtering and analyzing EMG data' practical.
+This is the same function we defined in the [Ch.
+3: Filtering, processing, and analyzing EMG data](oxa:EPpXta8zJdzN048lz8AR/N4aWmYttZWOcQi2i2rNZ "Ch.
+3: Filtering, processing, and analyzing EMG data") practical.

 ```python